Angelina Jolie Isn’t Dating Rich Businessmen Now That She’s Officially Single, Despite Tabloid Report

 Angelina Jolie is legally single thanks to a decision from a judge that officially ended her marriage to Brad Pitt before their divorce agreement is finalized.
 The news set the rumor mill ablaze with speculation that Jolie might be dating once more now that she’s no longer a married woman.
-One tabloid claims that she’s has been seeing “rich businessmen” but wants to keep her love life private after her very public relationship with Pitt.
-But celebrity rumor watchdog, Gossip Cop investigated that the story from Star Magazine and found that it was untrue.
+One tabloid claims that she has been seeing “rich businessmen” but wants to keep her love life private after her very public relationship with Pitt.
+However, celebrity rumor watchdog Gossip Cop investigated the story from Star Magazine and found that it was untrue.

-Gossip Cop reports that they interviewed an insider from Jolie’s camp who said that isn’t dating anyone right now.
-Although Star’s article alleged that she’s seeking out billionaires for boyfriends, Gossip Cop’s source said that right now most of her focus is on the wellbeing of her six kids with Pitt.
+Gossip Cop reports that they interviewed an insider from Jolie’s camp who said that she isn’t dating anyone right now.
+Although Star’s article alleged that she’s seeking out billionaires for boyfriends, Gossip Cop’s source said that right now, most of her focus is on the wellbeing of her six kids with Pitt.

 In their article about Pitt and Jolie’s newly single status, The Blast reported that the former couple didn’t request the judgment because they’re involved in new relationships.
 Their source claimed that the actors just wanted to “move on with their lives.”